Skip to content

 That’s fine.
 You can download the project’s source code and follow the Open Source license for the software.

-Do not open issues.
-Do not ask questions.
 Do not download releases.
 Do not reference packages via a package manager.
 Do not use anything other than the source code released under the Open Source license.

 Q: I paid the fee, why aren’t the maintainers fixing my bugs and answering my questions now?